SebastienGuimety/ProjectPARFAIT/README.md

 When installing the theme using RubyGems, demo images, posts, and pages are not included.
 Follow the instructions below for complete setup.

 1. Install ruby on your computer
-2. Install jekyll with the command prompt : -gem install jekyll bundler
+2. Install jekyll with the command prompt : `gem install jekyll bundler`
-3. Install bundler : -bundle install
+3. Install bundler : `bundle install`
-                   : -bundle init
+                   then `bundle init`
-4. Edit GemFile ( supposed to be in /user ) with: gem "jekyll"
+4. Edit GemFile ( supposed to be in /user ) with: `gem "jekyll"`
 5. Build your site : `bundle exec jekyll serve`
-6. You should see a link locally after doing the command: example "http://127.0.0.1:4000/"
+6. You should see a link locally after doing the command: example `"http://127.0.0.1:4000/"`

 Assuming there are no errors and the site is building properly, follow these steps next: